aboutcode-org/aboutcode-toolkit/README.rst

                             1 - Overwrites the current ABOUT field value if existed 2 - Keep the current field value and only add the "new" field and field value 3 - Replace the ABOUT file with the current generation

-      --all_in_one          Generate all the ABOUT files in the [output_path] without any project structure

       --copy_files=COPY_FILES
                             Copy the '*_file' from the project to the generated location